Suziwan/The_Surfing_Project/README.md

 <kbd>
   <img src=/The_Surfing_Project_1.png width="100%">
 </kbd>
+&nbsp

 <kbd>
   <img src=/The_Surfing_Project_2.png width="100%">
 </kbd>
+&nbsp

 <kbd>
   <img src=/The_Surfing_Project_3.png width="100%">
 </kbd>
+&nbsp

 PS: It shows only a landing page, the links and buttons do not work.